gvanrossum/patma/proto_pep_notes.rst

   There are two possible ways of matching on object attributes: by position like ``Point(1, 2)``, and by name like ``User(id=id, name="Guest")``.
 These two can be combined, but positional match cannot follow a match by name.
-  Each item in a class pattern can be an arbitrary pattern, plus at most one ``*name`` pattern can be present among positional matches.
+  Each item in a class pattern can be an arbitrary pattern.
 A simple example::

     match shape:
         as Point(x, y):
             ...
-        as Rectangle(*coordinates, painted=True):
+        as Rectangle(x0, y0, x1, y1, painted=True):
             ...

   Whether a match succeeds or not is determined by calling a special